Bespoke architectural components

 SolidWorks handles complex 3D geometry — curved balustrades, non-orthogonal facades, doubly-curved ceiling elements — with precision that 2D CAD cannot match.
 Complex geometry is where SolidWorks delivers the most value over traditional drawing approaches.

-From a design intent sketch to a fabrication-ready drawing pack, we'll come back with a fixed price within 24 hours.
+From a design-intent sketch to a fabrication-ready drawing pack, we'll come back with a tailored quote within 48 hours.